powersindustries/DataTypesAndAlgorithms_Java/README.md

 # Algorithms

-## Basic Sorts
-Educational sorting algorithms that are all "In-Place".

 ### Bubble Sort
 - Start at the end.
 Compare two items next to one another.
 If they one on left is greater than right, swap the two.
 - Continue this process until no swaps happen.